RBI’s loan repayment relief only postpones our EMIs and does not pardon them

 In its FAQs (frequently asked questions) for the announcement, RBI has clarified that the rescheduling of payments, including interest, will not qualify as default.
 It has, in fact, issued guidelines to the credit information companies to disregard the delay in payments in this duration, as reported by lenders, and ensure it does not affect the credit ratings of the beneficiaries.

 While it sounds like relief in these trying times, we should remember that the burden of payment is not going away.
-It will revisit us once the three months are up.
+It will revisit us once the seven months are up.
 If we can be stingy with other expenses and continue paying our EMIs, that would be the ideal choice.